Young Adult Mental Health & Substance Abuse Treatment Centers

 Also known as “Sunday blues,” “Sunday syndrome” and “Sunday evening feeling,” the term “Sunday scaries” was first mentioned in 2009 on the Urban Dictionary website.
 Its definition there includes “typically characterized by laying in bed all day and both regretting past decisions and questioning your seemingly non-existent future.”

 Mental health experts define the Sunday scaries a bit differently.
 They describe it as anxiety caused by negative anticipation of the week ahead, which puts people into a fight-or-flight state that prevents them from enjoying the last few hours of their weekend.
-A 2020 survey of 2,000 people pinpointed the actual time of day when the Sunday scaries kick in: 3:58 pm.
+A survey of 2,000 people pinpointed the actual time of day when the Sunday scaries kick in: 3:58 pm.

 What Causes Sunday Scaries Symptoms?

-Moreover, young adults are at a stage of life when they are still shaping their identity, honing their skills, and developing self-worth and self-confidence.
+Young adults are at a stage of life when they are still shaping their identity, honing their skills, and developing self-worth and self-confidence.
 Therefore, accomplishments and approval at work or in school take on greater importance.
-Young people often have an extreme fear of failure, believing that their success or lack of it says something fundamental about who they are and what their future will look like.
-With all that on the line, it’s no wonder that young adults are more vulnerable to the Sunday scaries than any other age group.
+Furthermore, young people often have an extreme fear of failure, believing that their success or lack of it says something fundamental about who they are and what their future will look like.

 Sunday Scaries - desktop